-Finally, we note that alternative pricing and reimbursement rulings, such as payment based on results, have become increasingly popular in the last years, particularly for medicinal products with a high budgetary impact and with an important R&D component such as CAR-T medicinal products.
-In this respect, on 22 October 2019, an information system to support the collection and processing of health outcomes (the so-called "VALTERMED") was officially presented by the MOH.
+Finally, we note that alternative P&R rulings, such as payment based on results, have become increasingly popular in the last years, particularly for medicinal products with a high budgetary impact and with an important R&D component such as CAR-T medicinal products.
+In this respect, on 22 October 2019, an information system7 to support the collection and processing of health outcomes (the so-called "VALTERMED") was officially presented by the MOH.